Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

-In this study, we employ the MGI model to calculate the mass spectrum of the $2D$, $1F$, and other high-lying charmonia.
+In this study, we employ the MGI model to calculate the mass spectrum of the high-lying $2D$ and $1F$ charmonia.
 To obtain the mass spectrum, we introduce a screening potential within the MGI framework \cite{Song:2015nia, Song:2015fha, Pang:2017dlw, Wang:2018rjg, Wang:2019mhs, Wang:2020prx, Wang:2021abg}.
 The relevant Hamiltonian is

 where $m_1$ and $m_2$ are equal and represent the mass of the $c$ or $\bar{c}$ quark, respectively.
 The effective potential $\tilde{V}_{\rm eff}(\boldsymbol{p}, \boldsymbol{r})$ describes the interaction between $c$ and $\bar{c}$, including both a short-range one-gluon-exchange term $\gamma^{\mu}\otimes\gamma_{\mu}$ and a long-range confinement term $1\otimes1$.
 In the non-relativistic limit, $\tilde{V}_{\rm eff}(\boldsymbol{p},\boldsymbol{r})$ is reduced to the nonrelativistic potential $V_{\rm eff}(r)$: